 Agility at scale is one of the crucial issues for large organizations.
 We interviewed four experts in order to put together an ebook, allowing to understand the contributions of agility at scale and SAFe.
-The following article is an excerpt from this ebook and allows us to understand how scaled agile practices be implemented with distributed teams.
+The following article is an excerpt from this ebook and allows us to better understand what new roles are needed to implement scaled agile practices.

 Establish roles to encourage synchronization